A practical guide to 8 LMS tools for small teams. See which one fits your training needs and budget without enterprise bloat.

 Key Features:

 iv.
-Resource Sharing: Distribute materials via Google Drive.
+Resource sharing: Store and distribute materials via Google Drive.

 Pros and Cons: